objectivecosta/blitz/README.md

 ## What is `blitz`

-Blitz is a firewall that works by ARP spoofing/NPD spoofing devices in your network to allow for packet inspection and filtering.
+Blitz is a ~~firewall that works by ARP spoofing/NPD spoofing devices in your network to allow for packet inspection and filtering.~~ learning project for me to become more familiar with Rust.
-It is written in Rust using `tokio`, `pnet` and others.
+It is written in Rust using `tokio`, `libpnet` and others.

 ## Stage

-This is in the proof of concept stage.
+This is in the proof of concept stage/hobby.
 DO *NOT* use it for production applications.

 ## Checklist

 ### ARP/NDP

 - [x] Send ARP spoofing to target devices pretending to be the router
-- [ ] Send ARP spoofing to router pretending to be the target devices
+- [x] Send ARP spoofing to router pretending to be the target devices
 - [ ] Send NDP spoofing to target devices pretending to be the router
 - [ ] Send NDP spoofing to router pretending to be the target devices